Connecticut College Collection Development Policy

 The library maintains similar guidelines for the purchase or licensing of single electronic monographs as it does for single print titles.
 Electronic titles not otherwise acquired by the library may be purchased by direct selection; as with print monographics, librarians are urged to use a high level of discernment in purchasing titles on a speculative basis.
-Individual titles costing more than $200 require approval by the director of collections.
+Individual titles costing more than $200 require approval by the director of library collections, access & discovery.
 Because access options vary widely among products and vendors, liaisons will work with the acquisitions supervisor to determine the maximal balance between broad access and cost efficiency when a book is purchased.
-The option to purchase a electronic monograph free of digital rights management should always be exercised when possible.
+The option to purchase an electronic monograph free of digital rights management should be exercised wherever possible.

 Electronic Reference Titles

 Single electronic reference titles may be considered for purchase under the same circumstances as other materials.
 See the above sections for overall monographic guidelines and for guidelines regarding electronic monographs.
-As with other materials, purchases costing over $200 must be approved by the director of collections.
+As with other materials, purchases costing over $200 must be approved by the director of library collections, access & discovery.
 Where possible, outright purchases are preferred over ongoing serial commitments; further, it is preferable to avoid ongoing access fees for reference titles.

 The library is also committed, where possible, to collect and/or make discoverable open educational resource (OER) materials that might ease the financial burden on students.
-On a twice-annual basis, Collections staff will investigate possible resources to determine whether additions exist that are appropriate to add to the catalog, consulting with liaison librarians and/or faculty members as needed.
+Collections staff will work with liaison librarians and relevant faculty members to determine whether additions exist that are appropriate to add to the catalog.
 See the section below under “Born-Digital Material” for more information on selection criteria.

 a.
 Journals, Periodicals and Newspapers